cardano-scaling/hydra/security/RFP.md

 TODO describe the inputs and outputs of a hydra node

 TODO: clarify which artifacts we need to introduce

+TODO:We should share our test architecture/topology and also the test results here: https://hydra.family/head-protocol/benchmarks/tests/hydra-cluster/hspec-results

 #### Artifact 3.3: Hydra plutus scripts